PowerAppsDarren/linux-ultimate-reference/readme.md

 - Click any item in the sidebar to jump to that section
 - The active section is highlighted in the sidebar as you scroll
 - On mobile, tap the hamburger menu (☰) to open/close the sidebar
+- Click the Ubuntu logo to scroll to the top of the page

 ### Mobile Experience
 - Fully responsive design adapts to all screen sizes